Skip to main content

 Bowel movements

-You may not have a bowel movement (poop) for two to three days after your baby is born.
+You may not have a bowel movement (poop) for three to five days after your baby is born.
 It may also be hard or hurt to poop.

 What to do